Bringing your non-EEA spouse or civil partner home to Ireland

 Registering

-If your spouse or civil partner is living outside Dublin, they should call or email their local registration office for an appointment.
+If your spouse or civil partner is living outside Cork, Dublin, Kildare, Limerick, Meath, or Wicklow, call or email the local registration office for an appointment.

 • Your original marriage or civil partnership certificate (not a photocopy)